-Submissions of Discussion Articles, Research Articles, and Photo Essays, conforming to the word lengths above and formatted according to the instructions for authors, are welcome.
-Topics/subjects for Forums and Interviews should be sent to the editors in a brief email for discussion.
-Similarly, ideas for web only or supplementary web content should also be sent for initial discussion to the editors.
+Submissions of Theory & Method Articles and Research Articles conforming to the word lengths above and formatted according to the instructions for authors, are welcome.
+Topics/subjects for Forums and suggestions for Reprints should be sent to the Editors in a brief email for discussion.
+Similarly, ideas for web only or supplementary web content should also be sent for initial discussion to the Editors.

-In the case of Discussion Articles, Research Articles, and Photo Essays, we normally accept only online submissions.
+In the case of Theory & Method Articles and Research Articles, we normally accept only online submissions.
 If you are unable to do so electronically through the Equinox site, contact the Editors.

-Online submission is a five-stage process and you may submit articles or book reviews but in the case of book reviews, please check in advance with the Book Review editor to ensure that the book you want to review has not already been assigned.
+Online submission is a five-stage process and you may submit articles or reviews but in the case of reviews, please check in advance with the Editors to ensure that the book/conference you want to review has not already been assigned.